m-dhieu/MoMo_Enterprise/README.md

 ## Overview

-This repository contains an enterprise-level full-stack application (coming soon) for processing Mobile Money (MoMo) SMS data.
+This repository contains an enterprise-level full-stack application for processing Mobile Money (MoMo) SMS data.
 The system ingests SMS data in XML format, performs data cleaning and categorization, persists the results in a relational database, provides a REST API for transaction data, and offers a frontend dashboard for analytics and visualization.

 ## Features